 Blended learning requires knowledge of the specifics of synchronous and asynchronous online instruction, as well as finding the right balance between the two.
-In this article, we will guide you step-by-step on how to structure your blended online training and how to take advantage of both methods.
+In this article, we’ll guide you step by step on how to structure your blended online training and how to take advantage of both methods.

-Blended onlinelearning presents a more flexible option in which traditional classroom instruction is fully or partially substituted by collaborative web-conferencing (online synchronous learning) using a virtual classroom and is combined with a self-paced Learning Management System (LMS).
+Blended online learning presents a more flexible option in which traditional classroom instruction is fully or partially substituted by collaborative web conferencing (online synchronous learning) using a virtual classroom and is combined with a self-paced Learning Management System.

-An excellent example of blendingelearning utilization is the seamless integration of synchronous online teaching through a virtual classroom solution with self-paced courses delivered via the Moodle™ LMS, the world’s most widely used learning platform.
+An excellent example of blending eLearning utilization is the seamless integration of synchronous online teaching through a virtual classroom solution with self-paced courses delivered via an LMS, the world’s most widely used learning platform.

 These combined solutions take online teaching to the next level.
 Participants can interact and collaborate live online with their peers and teachers from any location.
-Additionally, they can still cover their self-paced courses at their convenience through the Learning Management System.
+Additionally, they can still cover their self-paced courses at their convenience through the LMS.

-When designing a blended online course it is crucial to find the right balance between self-preparation and instructor-led online synchronous teaching.
+When designing a blended online course, it’s crucial to find the right balance between self-preparation and instructor-led online synchronous teaching.

 Blended learning shows great potential to emerge as the predominant learning model of the near future.
-It also proves to be the most effective one as it combines the best elements of traditional and online teaching.
+It’s also proving to be the most effective one as it combines the best elements of traditional and online teaching.

 Online self-paced training is associated with a lack of live interaction, immediate feedback, and personal support.
 The most common way to improve the quality of teaching is to blend self-paced courses with traditional classroom instruction.
 This type of hybrid learning is effective but very rigid in many respects.
-Traditional classroom instruction has many drawbacks such as a limited number of students in a group, a lack of options for personalized learning, inflexible scheduling options, a fixed curriculum and program, strictly set times of study, time-consuming assessments, operational and logistics costs, etc.
+Traditional classroom instruction has many drawbacks.
+These include a limited number of students in a group, a lack of options for personalized learning, inflexible scheduling options, a fixed curriculum and program, strictly set times of study, time-consuming assessments, and operational and logistics costs.

 Blended Course Design: A Pre-Checklist